Meghan Markle Earns Praises As She Gracefully Laughs Off Awkward Mistake At Her First Ever Royal Award Show

 In the end, the American actress and her co-presenter successfully presented the award to Daniel Claricoates, a Royal Marine veteran who has battled post-traumatic stress and is now dedicated to helping children.

 Meanwhile, Prince Harry and Meghan Markle’s arrival at the Endeavour Fund Awards ceremony has been anticipated by many royal fans.
-Apparently, many were curious as to what the actress will wear on her first evening affair as a future royal.
+Apparently, many were curious as to what the actress would wear on her first evening affair as a future royal.

 Surprisingly, the actress made an unexpected fashion choice and broke yet another royal protocol.
 According to Entertainment Tonight, she was expected to wear a gown to the event, especially since it’s a formal one.

 However, Meghan Markle opted for an edgy look and donned a sleek tuxedo-inspired outfit by Alexander McQueen.
-She also matched the look with her simple and loose hair.
+She also matched the look with her hair loose and simple.

 Overall, the actress’ first formal event turned out great, with many convinced that she already has the poise and characteristics of a royal.

-Prince Harry and Meghan Markle will tie the knot on May 19, 2018, at St. George’s Chapel, Windsor Castle.
+Prince Harry and Meghan Markle will tie the knot on May 19, 2018, at St. George’s Chapel, in Windsor Castle.